Best Resource for Understanding Permanent Care Orders in Victoria

 Couples who want to "adopt" but don't understand why that's not available in Victoria.
 The goal is legitimate.
 The vocabulary is wrong.
 Understanding that PCO is the mechanism shifts the entire preparation conversation.

 Carers who are currently in a temporary placement and wondering about permanency.
-If a child has been in your care for 12-18 months and reunification does not appear to be progressing, understanding when and how to raise PCO with your CSO and DFFH is essential.
+As a placement approaches the research's around-two-year permanency benchmark and reunification does not appear to be progressing, understanding when and how to raise PCO with your CSO and DFFH is essential.
 The guide to raising the topic -- including how not to be seen as adversarial to DFFH's reunification goal while still advocating for the child's stability -- is something no free resource addresses.

 People who are avoiding foster care because they're afraid of attachment and loss.
 The fear of forming a bond with a child who is then returned to their birth family is the most frequently cited barrier to foster care in Victorian research.
 The question "but what if I get attached and they take them back?" is asked at almost every information session.
 Understanding the permanency pathway -- including when and how PCO becomes available -- does not eliminate the risk of loss, but it replaces vague anxiety with specific knowledge about the process.